jrdnbwmn/pear/README.md

 Options for starting with Pear:

 - Download directly from the [GitHub repo](https://github.com/jrdnbwmn/pear).
-- Clone the repo: `git clone https://github.com/jrdnbwmn/Pear.git`.
+- Clone the repo: `git clone https://github.com/jrdnbwmn/pear.git`.
 - Install with [Bower](http://bower.io/): `bower install pear`.

+Run `npm install` and then `gulp` to get BrowserSync going along with all the Gulp tasks.

 ## What's Included